 When the first bell rings in the morning or at noon, students should go immediately to their classrooms.
 The second bell is the tardy bell and students not in the classroom will be considered tardy.
+Loitering in the halls is not permissible.
+In the hall at class change time, students are to keep to the right.
+They should cut through traffic lanes only when arriving at their destination.
 All students who are permitted to leave their classrooms during class time must have their teacher's permission.
 This should be kept at an absolute minimum.
 A hall pass is required before leaving the classroom.
 While at school and on school functions, students are expected to address all faculty members by their names, preceded by Mr., Mrs., Miss, or Coach.
 PLEASE NOTE: CAMERA SURVEILLANCE MAY BE IN THE HALLS AND CLASSROOMS.